When is a Good Time to Paint My Cabinets?

 Second, if you’re hiring a professional cabinet painter for your project, you’re more likely to get the best deal in winter.
 This is because most pro painters at this time put exterior painting on hold and focus on all things interior, including interior wall painting and cabinet painting.

 While you should not focus on finding the cheapest painting service at the expense of quality, you can still find experienced and skilled painters at a reasonable rate during winter—just make sure to do your research, and don't hire a painter that only does cabinet painting in the winter (painting cabinets is a very detailed process and will be disastrous if done improperly).

 Tips for repainting your kitchen cabinets

 The bulk of any cabinet painting project goes to preparation.
 Without proper prep, your paint job won’t look as appealing or last as long.
-Start by emptying all the cabinets, and take down the cabinet doors, drawers, knobs, and handles.
-Give all surfaces a thorough cleaning until all the dirt and grease is removed.
+Start by emptying all the cabinets and taking down the cabinet doors, drawers, knobs, and handles.
+Give all surfaces a thorough cleaning until all the dirt and grease are removed.

 If you’re going from a dark cabinet to light, consider tinting the primer to match the final color.
 Doing this will help you use fewer coats of both the primer and paint, saving you time and money.
 You can request the paint store to do the tinting for you.

 3. Choose the right paint.